 where $D$ is the spatial dissimilarity in $M$, defined as

 where $r$ is the square radius wherein a given entry of $M$ is compared to its neighbors, $M_{max}$ and $M_{min}$ are the maximum and minimum value entries in $M$, and $c$ is the total number of comparisons made.
-The denominator regularizes the entry differences aggregated in the numerator against the number of comparisons made and the amount the entries can differ, yielding a value \mbox{$D\in[0,1]\subset\mathbb{R}$}. $C = 1 - D$ then describes the inverse of the amount of spatial dissimilarity: the spatial coherence of the matrix. $C$ is thus a standardized metric for measuring and comparing the spatial coherences of matrices independent of their size, sparsity, and the magnitude of their entries.
+The denominator regularizes the entry differences aggregated in the numerator against the number of comparisons made, yielding a value \mbox{$D\in[0,1]\subset\mathbb{R}$}. $C = 1 - D$ then describes the inverse of the amount of spatial dissimilarity: the spatial coherence of the matrix. $C$ is thus a standardized metric for measuring and comparing the spatial coherences of matrices independent of their size, sparsity, and the magnitude of their entries.

-\subsection{Independent variables}
+\subsection{Independent Variables}

-In our experiments, we examine the effects on \mbox{S-WSS'} performance of five independent variables: (1) size of input $O(n^2)$, (2) data source, (3) IoU threshold, (4) randomization (on/off), and (5) \mbox{S-WSS'} stride lengths as functions $f(n)$ of the input size $O(n^2)$ in the following set:
+In our experiments, we examine the effects on \mbox{SSS'} performance of five independent variables: (1) size of input $O(n^2)$, (2) data source, (3) IoU threshold, (4) randomization (on/off), and (5) \mbox{SSS'} stride lengths as functions $f(n)$ of the input size $O(n^2)$ in the following set:

-We use a constant iteration cap $I_{cap}$ of 20 for \mbox{S-WSS} when handling full matrices (no \mbox{PASCAL} trials triggered loop cases).
+We use a constant iteration cap $I_{cap}$ of 20 for \mbox{SSS} when handling full matrices (no \mbox{PASCAL} trials triggered loop cases).
 We calculate the spatial coherence $C$ of a matrix using a square radius $r=5$ which we find to be sufficiently informative for the purposes of our analysis.